Amazon CloudWatch: Comprehensive Observability and Monitoring on AWS

 --log-group-name /aws/ec2/myapp

-# Delete metric filter
+Delete a metric filter

 aws logs delete-metric-filter \